wayfareio/wayfare.io/faq/coworking.markdown

 ##### What are your open coworking hours?

 Both Wayfare locations are open for coworking Monday-Friday from 9am to 5pm.
-Wayfare members receive exclusive access to extended hours (24/7 for dedicated desk & office members and 7am to 7pm for all other price plans — barring any special events).
+Wayfare members receive exclusive access to extended hours (24/7 for dedicated desk & office members and 7am to 7pm for all other coworking plans — barring any special events).

 ##### Can I work at Wayfare on the weekends?